Structure Inducing Pre-Training: References

 \subsubsection{Network Architecture \& Hyperparameters}

-The Cliques and Mechanistic experiments in this domain use a shallow Transformer model with 2 layers and 10 hidden units.
+The Cliques and Mechanistic experiments use a shallow Transformer model with 2 layers and 10 hidden units.
 The Manifold experiments use a 3-layer Transformer model with 256 hidden units.
-Hyperparameters were not tuned, but were chosen by-hand to produce as small a network as possible while still permitting reasonable learning dynamics.
+Hyperparameters were not tuned but were chosen by hand to produce as small a network as possible while permitting reasonable learning dynamics.